 1) Applicants must declare their intent to attempt recertification only by professional development portfolio (PDP) in their first recertification application.
 If their first attempt at recertification by PDP is unsuccessful, the candidate may not elect to take the current written examination.
 The candidate may submit a new application for recertification by PDP the next year.
 If the candidate's second attempt at recertification is unsuccessful, the candidate many not elect to take the current written examination.
 Attempting to recertify during the term of appointment limits candidates to two attempts at recertification.
-The candidate is ineligible to sit for the specialist certification examination during a third attempt at recertification because ABPTS policy requires examination applicants to sign a notarized statement affirming that they have not participated in the development of the certification examination as a member of SACE, CCE, or cut score study committee during the last two years.
+The candidate is ineligible to sit for the specialist certification examination during a third attempt at recertification because ABPTS policy requires examination applicants to sign a notarized statement affirming that they have not participated in the development of the certification examination during the last two years.